 - From the section US & Canada

-Hillary Rodham Clinton has served many roles in US politics - first lady, senator, secretary of state.
+Hillary Clinton has served many roles in US politics - first lady, senator, secretary of state.

-Now, speculation has turned to her long-held ambition to fill the ultimate role - US president.
+Now, she turns for a second time to her long-held ambition to fill the ultimate role - US president.

 Mrs Clinton, 67, served as President Barack Obama's secretary of state from the start of his administration in January 2009, stepping down shortly after he won re-election.

 As top US diplomat, she was known for a punishing travel schedule and a person-to-person approach to diplomacy.

 A leading international figure and Democratic politician, Mrs Clinton has now vaulted to the front of the pack in the race for the party's 2016 presidential nomination.
 She previously lost the 2008 Democratic primary to Mr Obama.